samolego/Kelnar/README.md

 ## Features

 ### 🍽️ Order Management
-- **Landing Page**: View all orders with a clean, card-based interface
+- **Landing Page**: View all orders with tabs for Active and Completed orders
 - **New Order Creation**: Easy-to-use interface for creating new orders
 - **Table Number Input**: Track which table each order belongs to
 - **Product Selection**: Searchable dropdown to quickly find and add products